bhavinc/multimodal-concepts/README.md

 ## Reproducing the results
-Please download the fMRI data from [KamitaniLab](https://github.com/KamitaniLab/GenericObjectDecoding)
+To reproduce the results shown in this article, please download the preprocessed fMRI dataset from [figshare](link).
+The raw fMRI dataset can be directly downlaoded from [KamitaniLab](https://github.com/KamitaniLab/GenericObjectDecoding)'s github page.

 ### Setup